jamsocket/plane/README.md

 **Spawner** is a bridge between a web application and Kuberenetes.
 It allows a web application to create **session-lived** containers that serve WebSocket or HTTP connections.
-Spawner coordinates with a reverse proxy, so that your client-side code can talk directly to these servers. *session-lived* means that when the user closes the connection, the container is cleaned up.
+Spawner coordinates with a reverse proxy, so that your client-side code can talk directly to these servers. *session-lived* means that when the remote client(s) close the connection, the container is cleaned up.

 Currently, Spawner only supports [NGINX](https://www.nginx.com/) as a reverse proxy.